2012-05-28

 6. endowed with knowledge... read widely,

-8. competent to stand in the king's palace... high EQ, know how to behave, talk confidently and social grace.
+8. competent to stand in the king's palace... high EQ, know how to behave, talk confidently, and have social grace.

 The development of talent is given in Dan 1:4,5.

-2. Educated with the best of the Chaldean's literature and cultures.
-Everyone is the same company must share the same mission, vision, values and speak the same language for greatest effectiveness and minimum misunderstanding.
+2. Educated with the best of the Chaldean literature and cultures.
+Everyone in the same company must share the same mission, vision, values, and speak the same language for greatest effectiveness and minimum misunderstanding.

 3. Training period of 3 years.
-This is the same as the period to get a university bachelor degree!
+This is the same as the period to get a university bachelor's degree!

 4. Assessment by the king at the end.
 2 key points to stress:

-Those found suitable,like the young Daniel and his friends, were appointed into the service of the King.
+Those found suitable, like the young Daniel and his friends, were appointed to the service of the King.

 2. Validations of Interpretation or Forecasts